Workflow#

 Bi-weekly initiatives meetings#

-Initiative planning and refinement: A combination of coordination and prioritization.
+There is one bi-weekly meeting with the initiatives team for planning and prioritization.
 We first walk the board and ensure each initiative has clear next steps, assigned people, and that any coordination between teams is clear.
-We next zoom out and discuss our overall portfolio of initiatives to ensure we’re sequencing them properly.
+We next zoom out and discuss our overall portfolio of initiatives to ensure we’re sequencing them properly and that any upcoming high-priority work is clearly flagged.
 This should inform priorities for sprint planning and delivery.

 The #initiatives